Your complete guide to the Zendesk trial in 2026

 -

-By pairing a flexible tool like eesel AI with your Zendesk trial, you can get a much clearer picture of what a truly knowledgeable AI agent can do for your team, all without having to rearrange your current workflows.
+By pairing a flexible tool like eesel AI with your Zendesk trial, you can get a comprehensive picture of what a truly knowledgeable AI agent can do for your team while utilizing Zendesk's industry-leading platform.

 Zendesk pricing after the Zendesk trial

-Here's a look at the standard Zendesk Suite plans if you pay annually:
+Here's a look at the standard Zendesk Suite plans (annual billing):

 Making a smart decision with your Zendesk trial

 The Zendesk trial is a great way to get a feel for a top-tier customer service tool.
-You can really see how its ticketing and channel management work in practice.
-But when it comes to AI, it pays to look beyond the tools that are built-in.
+You can really see how its world-class ticketing and channel management work in practice.
+Zendesk is a mature, trusted ecosystem that powers thousands of successful support teams.

-The real magic of AI in customer support happens when it can tap into all of your team's knowledge, not just the bits and pieces you've managed to copy into a single help center.
-By adding a flexible, integration-friendly platform to your evaluation, you can build a support system that’s genuinely intelligent and ready for whatever comes next.
+The real magic of AI in customer support happens when your platform is supported by all of your team's knowledge.
+By exploring the Zendesk ecosystem and its many integration-friendly options, you can build a support system that’s genuinely intelligent and ready for the future.

-Ready to see what a truly knowledgeable AI can do?
-Start a free trial of eesel AI and connect it to your Zendesk account in just a few minutes.
+Ready to see how AI can enhance your support?
+Start a free trial of eesel AI and connect it to your Zendesk account to see the power of a unified knowledge base.

 Frequently asked questions